nous-clawds4/tapestry-cli/docs/node-types/README.md

 - **`word`** — universal metadata present on every node (identity, slug, description, type list)
 - **Type-specific sections** — one key per word type the node belongs to (e.g., `property`, `primaryProperty`, `classThreadHeader`)

 The `word.wordTypes` array declares which sections are present.
-This mirrors the type hierarchy: a primary property node has `wordTypes: ["word", "primaryProperty", "property"]` because every primary property **is a** property, and every property **is a** word.
+By convention, they are ordered from coarse grained to fine grained, although this convention is not strict.
+For example: a primary property node has `wordTypes: ["word", "property", "primaryProperty"]` because every primary property **is a** property, and every property **is a** word.

 ## Canonical Node Types